ResearchObject/ro-crate-gh-template/README.md

 ## Using this template

-To use this template, click the **Uee this template** butto to clone this repository.
+To use this template, click the **Use this template** butto to clone this repository.

 Modify `ro-crate-metadata.json` according to the [RO-Crate specifications](https://w3id.org/ro/crate/1.1).
 Note that the template contain several examples you may want to delete or modify.
 Most attributes shown are optional and can also be deleted.